gumaerc-testorg/18.337j-fall-2011/content/pages/syllabus.md

 Readings
 --------

 There is no textbook for this course.
-A list of links to suggested readings and videos can be found in the [related resources]({{< baseurl >}}/pages/related-resources) section.
+A list of links to suggested readings and videos can be found in the {{% resource_link 8ba834c0-b9d0-f060-f56d-9b67f8eceb4b "related resources" %}} section.

 Requirements
 ------------